Configuration

 Add User in AWS console

-• Provide a username of your choice, for instance 'goldstack-local-dev'
+• Provide a username of your choice, for instance 'goldstack-dev'

 • Select the Access Type Programmatic Access